Thebarda/test_hooks/README.md

 It uses basic hooks (`useState`, `useEffect`).
 `useReducer` is like `useState` but you have to use it for complex state update.

-It also compares perfomances between 'component based' React and 'hooks based' React through a ToDo app.
+You can compare perfomances between 'component based' React and 'hooks based' React through a ToDo app.

-I have one question : What are use cases for useCallback and useMemo ?

 ## Installation